Five things to know about the Seahawks’ Week 4 opponent, the Arizona Cardinals

 Through three games, Murray has completed 84 of 137 pass attempts (61.3%) for 830 yards with four touchdowns and three interceptions.
 He joined Cam Newton as the only quarterbacks in NFL history to throw for 300 yards in their first two starts.

-Coach Kliff Kinsburgy has essentially acknowledged that the Cardinals are in a rebuilding season — if that wasn’t completely obvious — and said the plan is to be patient as Murray develops and builds toward next year.
+Coach Kliff Kingsbury has essentially acknowledged that the Cardinals are in a rebuilding season — if that wasn’t completely obvious — and said the plan is to be patient as Murray develops and builds toward next year.

 “There’s no question, you want to win, and he’s doing everything in his power, and I’m doing everything in my power to get it done,” Kingsbury said, via The Arizona Republic.
 “We’re also going to be very patient in our approach with him, and if he makes a mistake, we’re going to learn from it and get better and try not to make it again.
 He knows that’s the plan.”